 By: The Writing Team at Let’s Eat, Grandma

 If you’re reading this, you are probably already somewhat convinced that you should have a good LinkedIn headshot, but you know a few tips from a professional would really make it shine.

-We sat down with Nat Welch, a professional photographer in NYC, to discuss best practices for getting a solid LinkedIn photo.
-Nat has photographed high-profile people and events (from Tiger Woods to magazines such as Rolling Stone, GQ, People, Time, and more).
+With this in mind, we sat down with Nat Welch, a professional photographer in New York City, to discuss a few tips for taking your own solid LinkedIn headshot.
+Welch has photographed high-profile people and events (from Tiger Woods to magazines such as Rolling Stone, GQ, People, Time, and more).

-Now, he’s going to help you understand what it takes to have a standout LinkedIn photo.
-We will be using examples from Nat’s work throughout the rest of this blog to give you a sense of the principles we are trying to teach you.
+So, before you have your amateur photographer spouse or friend whip out their iPhone, take a look at these pointers.
+We will be using examples from Welch’s work throughout the rest of this blog to give you a sense of the principles he mentioned.

 Why is it important to have a great LinkedIn headshot?